MENU

 History of parks and open spaces

 There were three main periods in which public open space was created in the borough.
-The first was the deliberate creation of Victoria Park in the middle of the 19th century.
+The first was the creation of Victoria Park in the middle of the 19th century.
 The late 19th century saw the conversion of churchyards to public gardens.
-Most recently was the development after World War II.
+Most recently was the development of parks and open spaces after World War II.

 Other parks and open spaces are all that remains of historic commons and greens.
-Stepney Green Gardens and the Stepney Clock Tower site are the last fragments of Mile End Green.
+Stepney Green Gardens and Stepney Clock Tower are the last fragments of Mile End Green.
 The Metropolitan Gardens Association created the Gardens in 1872.
-The land had been originally enclosed sometime after 1669.
+The land had been enclosed sometime after 1669.
 Mile End Waste, the open spaces to the north of Mile End Road, was also part of Mile End common.

 The Greenwich Royal Hospital Commissioners bought the site of Island Gardens in 1850.
-They wanted to protect the view from the rapid industrialisation and development of the Isle of Dogs in the second half of the 19th century.
+They wanted to protect the view from the rapid industrialisation of the Isle of Dogs in the second half of the 19th century.
 The LCC laid the site out as a park in 1895.
 Mudchute Park and City Farm was created in 1977 from a landscape of low mounds and former World War II gun emplacements.
-Between 1875 and 1910 the site had been used to dump mud dredged from the Millwall Docks.
+Between 1875 and 1910 the site was used to dump mud dredged from the Millwall Docks.

 After World War II parks of various sizes were created.
 These include Mile End Park, Langdon Park, Jolly’s Green, Bartlett Park, Allen Gardens, Weavers Fields and Ravenscroft Park.
 Pieces of land to create these parks were still being laid out with grass for the first time in 2005.